pragatibhandari/practicejs/README.md

 - In this task you can assume input to be of correct data type (numeric) and error handling is not necessary.

+### Problem 5

+- Write code for a function calculate() that accepts three parameters: number1, number2 and calculation.
+Calculation is +, -, / or \*.
+- Function prints out the result of the calculation.

 ## CSS

 ### Problem 1